horizontalsystems/horizontalsystems.github.io/privacy.md

 <h1>Privacy Policy</h1>

-Thank you for visiting Horizontal Systems (https://horizontalsystems.io).
+Thank you for visiting Horizontal Systems [https://horizontalsystems.io](https://horizontalsystems.io).

 Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect or otherwise handle your Personally Identifiable Information in accordance with our website.

-On our website, we run several third-party services and use cookies to optimise your browsing experience.
+On this website, we run several third-party services and use cookies to optimise your browsing experience.

 ## Cookies